Silmandil/CourseraDataScience003-Project/Readme.md

 4. Rename the features to make them prettier.
 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+Run this function in the directory that contains the directory 'UCI HAR data' or the 'test' and 'train' subdirectories.